theodi/training-web/UnlockingData/requests.md

 ## Overview

-This exercise aims to walk you through how requests are made on the web and the different options to customise requsts in order to perform <b>Content</b> and <b>Language</b> nogition.
+This exercise aims to walk you through how requests are made on the web and the different options to customise requests in order to perform <b>Content</b> and <b>Language</b> negotiation.

-As of writing this exercise is designed purely to accompany the examples given during the videos included in the accompanying presentation.
+This exercise is designed purely to accompany the examples given during the videos included in the presentation.

 ## Wikipedia